Bundesliga

 Usually, Winterpause rhymes with 'sun, sand and sweat' in post-Christmas training camps dotted around southern Europe, beginning in early January.

-Borussia Dortmund, for example, tend to head to Marbella for their winter camp, while Bayern Munich have spent recent Januarys in Qatar.
-Many teams, though, opt to brave the German winter and avoid the hassle of travelling by simply training at home.
+Borussia Dortmund, for example, tend to head to Marbella for their winter camp and will do again this time around, while Bayern Munich have spent recent Januarys in Qatar.
+This season, though, the record champions will remain in Munich and opt to brave the German winter like many other teams, avoiding the hassle of travelling by simply training at home.
 Club facilities now are so advanced that it takes the heaviest snowfall to prevent them operating as normal.

 What's it like in other countries?